DISTRICT ATTENDANCE PROCEDURES

 Randolph Public Schools with the support of our proud community will engage ALL individuals

 in a respectful, caring, and equitable environment, to become life-long learners who are innovative and collaborative leaders of a global society.

 SECTION 1: REGULAR ATTENDANCE

-Parent(s)/guardian(s) have a legal responsibility to ensure their child is in school every day school is in session.
-It is a high priority for the Randolph Public School District to monitor attendance and address the reasons why some students are chronically absent.
-In addition, it is the mission of the Randolph Public School District to work with families and community partners to ensure students arrive at school on time, every day, ready to learn.
+Parent(s)/guardian(s) have a legal responsibility to ensure their child is in school every day school is in session unless excused.
+It is a high priority for the Randolph Public School District to monitor attendance and address the basis for chronic absenteeism with appropriate supports and interventions.
+It is the mission of the Randolph Public School District to work with families and community partners to ensure students arrive at school on time, every day, ready to learn.

 SECTION 2: STATE LAWS REGARDING ATTENDANCE

-The following State Laws outline the responsibilities of parent(s)/guardian(s) for monitoring and preventing children's absences from school:
+The following State Laws outline the responsibilities of parent(s)/guardian(s) for monitoring and preventing their child's absence from school:

--Families that receive benefits under Transitional Aid to Families with Dependent Children are subject to specific attendance
+Families that receive benefits under Transitional Aid to Families with Dependent Children are subject to specific attendance requirements.

 SECTION 3: TRUANCY

-- A student is considered truant when he/she has an unexcused absence.
+- A student is considered truant when the student has an unexcused absence.